Media

 When businesspeople meet, there are MANY nonverbal messages being exchanged.
 One big message is how each person is dressed compared to the other people in attendance.

 Many people need to be cognizant of dressing nicer in a business environment.
-My mentor told me that you have weekday dress standards and weekend dress standards and the two should be completely different, meaning one is professional and the other is casual.
+My mentor told me that you have weekday dress standards and weekend dress standards and the two should not coincide, meaning one is professional, and the other is casual.
 There are exceptions but this is a good rule to always consider.

 Radio, Speaking and Television I’ve Been on